 Less daylight during the winter months means you get less exposure to full-spectrum light and fewer opportunities to synthesize vitamin D from the sun than you do at other times of the year.
 For many people, these factors contribute to a bad case of the winter blues.5 Taking care of your mood is important because positive emotions help boost your immune system and make you feel better all around.6

 It may be helpful to spend time outdoors as often as you can during wintertime (even if you don’t really feel like it).
 Just a short walk around the block with your dog may be enough to significantly cheer you up!
-If you find you’re still feeling down, supplementing with vitamin D and/or working with light therapy that mimics the sun’s light spectrum may do the trick to brighten your mood.7,8
+If you find you’re still feeling down, supplementing with vitamin D and/or working with light therapy that mimics the sun’s light spectrum may do the trick.7,8

 Secret #3: A Little “Hygge” Goes a Long Way